 Engage in Continued Optimization

 Planning needs to be followed by optimization once the software has been deployed.
-Be on the lookout for ways to get more out of the software.
+Whether you are working with solutions like this local government strategy platform or something more traditional, such as bookkeeping software, always remain on the lookout for ways to get more out of the software.
 Explore its advanced functionalities and trawl the internet for tips on how to best use them.
 It helps to have specific efficiency goals in mind.
 From here, you can work backwards to find out what your software can offer to help you reach that end.

 A major part of optimization is to determine which pieces of software you have are hardly used, if at all.
 If they’re used only rarely, try to find larger software suites that can assume their function for a lower overall cost.
 If you cannot find uses for these tools, then they should be dropped from your repertoire as paying for its license would be entirely for nothing.
 It’s unlikely that you’ll get a full refund when you cancel a license, so this assessment is best done just before purchasing a new one.